Jeremiah 22:20-23

 Persistent refusal to listen to God leads to the inevitable collapse of every false source of security.

-21 I spoke to you in your prosperity; but you said, ‘I will not listen.’
-This has been your way from your youth, that you didn’t obey my voice.
+21 I warned you when you were secure.
+You said, ‘I will not listen.’
+This has been your way from youth, that you have not obeyed My voice.

-22 The wind will feed all your shepherds, and your lovers will go into captivity.
-Surely then you will be ashamed and confounded for all your wickedness.
+22 The wind will drive away all your shepherds, and your lovers will go into captivity.
+Then you will be ashamed and humiliated because of all your wickedness.

-23 Inhabitant of Lebanon, who makes your nest in the cedars, how greatly to be pitied you will be when pangs come on you, the pain as of a woman in travail!
+23 O inhabitant of Lebanon, nestled in the cedars, how you will groan when pangs of anguish come upon you, agony like a woman in labor.”

 Persistent refusal to listen to God leads to the inevitable collapse of every false source of security.